hexagontk/hexagon/http_server/README.md

 [tests of the starter projects]: https://github.com/hexagonkt/gradle_starter/blob/master/src/test/kotlin/GradleStarterTest.kt

-If you have an OpenAPI/Swagger spec defined for your server, you can also make use of the mock server ([see below](#openapi-mock-server)).

 #### Mocking calls
 To unit test callbacks you can create test calls with hardcoded requests, responses and sessions.